liji3278/NvidiaRTX-LHRv2Unlocker/README.md

 <b>Planned release: 02/26/2022 this will be the Early Access version.</b>

+# Disclaimer
+I, the creator am not responsible for anything you do with this software.
+Using the software is free.
+I forbid the sale of BIOS files modified with this program.
+I do not agree to copying and reselling the modified version of the drivers.

 # Requirements
 Modifying the BIOS is not enough to fully hashrate your graphics card.
 You also need graphics drivers modified by me.
 They are downloaded and installed automatically in Windows when the program is installed.
 If you are using another OS such as HiveOs etc. then you need to install the drivers manually according to the instructions found in the DRIVER_INSTALATION.txt file in the application installation folder.